Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 The Toto Drake II and Toto Vespin II are some of the most popular and best Toto toilets.
 But which is a better toilet between the Toto Drake II and the Toto Vespin?

 The main difference between Toto Drake II and Toto Vespin II toilets is that the Toto Vespin II has a skirted bowl while Toto Drake II has a non-skirted bowl.
-This makes Toto Vespin II adjustable to a 10 or 14-inch rough-in toilet using Toto’s unifit adapter.
+This makes the Toto Vespin II adjustable to a 10 or 14-inch rough-in toilet using Toto’s unifit adapter.

 Toto does not manufacture 10 or 14-inch rough-in toilets.
-Their skirted toilets can however be converted into either 10 or 14-inch rough-in using a special adapter.
+Their skirted toilets can, however, be converted into either 10 or 14-inch rough-in using a special adapter.
 Skirted Toto toilets include Toto Vespin II and Toto Carlyle II.

-Toto Vespin II vs Toto Drake II Comparison Table
+Toto Vespin II Vs. Toto Drake II Comparison Table

 Feature Toto Vespin II Toto Drake II